maguire-lab/evolving_threat_detector/README.md

 ## Credits

-nf-core/etd was originally written by Precious Osadebamwen.
+nf-core/etd is currently developed by Precious Osadebamwen.

 ## Contributions and Support